-The basic method of attack Roman fleet was boarding.
-As Rome developed its power based on a land army, fighting at sea for a long time was a problem, and lack of skills often led to failure.
-The solution became a crow (corvus), i.e. a ramp equipped with two or one spike (resembling a bird’s beak; hence the name) for boarding.
-It allowed the introduction of the tactic of quickly jumping to the enemy and using the strength of the land army at sea.
+The primary method of attacking the Roman fleet was by boarding.
+Rome developed its power through a land army, therefore naval combat was a problem for a long time, and lack of skill often led to defeats.
+The solution was the “raven” (corvus), a ramp equipped with two or one spike (resembling a bird’s beak; hence the name) for boarding.
+It allowed for the introduction of the tactic of quickly jumping to the enemy and using the infantry force at sea.

-Corvus was first used in 260 BCE during the battle near Cape Mylae.
-Carthaginian commanders, confident in their navigational abilities, which were lacking in the slow and inexperienced Roman fleet, disregarded the mysterious constructions towering on enemy ships.
-However, their confidence soon turned into horror as the bridges dropped down holding down the Punics, and the Roman naval forces that were dominant in their numbers turned the naval combat into a land battle.
+First, corvus was used in 260 BCE during the Battle of Cape Mylae.
+The Carthaginian commanders, trusting in their navigational skills, which the slow and inexperienced Roman fleet lacked, disregarded the mysterious structures rising on the enemy ships.
+But soon their confidence turned to horror as the piers descended, holding a total of thirty Phoenicians, and the dominant Roman naval forces turned the naval combat into a land battle.
 Carthage was defeated and, according to various sources, lost 30 to 50 ships.